sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kf5-kpackage</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : KDE Frameworks 5 Tier 2 library to load and install packages as plugins
+Short desc    : KDE Frameworks 5 Tier 2 library to load and install packages as plugins
 URL          : https://invent.kde.org/frameworks/kpackage
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : KDE Frameworks 5 Tier 2 library to load and install non-binary packages as
+Descript     : KDE Frameworks 5 Tier 2 library to load and install non-binary packages as
              : if they were plugins.
 ```